lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Save container commit
 ---------------------

-From 22.09, Backend.AI supports container commit feature.
+Backend.AI supports \"container commit\" feature from 22.09 and \"convert session to image\" feature from 24.03.
 Commiting a ``RUNNING`` session will save the current state of the main container as a new image.
 Clicking the commit button in the control pane of ``RUNNING`` session will display a dialog to show the information of the session.
 After checking the information, you can click the confirmation button to convert the container to a new image.

+If you want to commit ongoing session to image, check the checkbox of ``Convert Session to Image`` in the dialog and fill out the session name.
+Then, click the commit button.

 .. image:: container_commit.png
    :width: 350